WeSearch

 ⚡ TL;DR · AI summary

-A report by the Greater London Authority warns that women are disproportionately more likely than men to work in jobs at high risk of being affected by artificial intelligence, particularly in administrative and customer service roles.
-Nearly 60% of AI-exposed jobs in London are held by women, who make up only 45% of the city's workforce.
-While the report emphasizes that exposure does not equate to job loss, it highlights significant potential changes in job content due to AI automation.
-Mayor Sadiq Khan called for proactive measures to manage AI's impact on employment.
+A report by the Greater London Authority finds women are more likely than men to work in jobs highly exposed to artificial intelligence, particularly in administrative and customer service roles.
+Despite making up 45% of London's workforce, women hold nearly 60% of the jobs at highest risk of change due to AI.
+The report emphasizes that exposure to AI does not necessarily mean job loss, but rather significant changes in job content.

 Key facts